matheus-gomes-dev/nfs-api/README.md

 # NFS Restaurant API

-A simple Node.js Express API with CRUD operations for managing orders.
+A Node.js Express API with CRUD operations for managing orders and products.
 Uses MongoDB with Mongoose for data persistence and JWT for authentication.

 ## Installation